Dirowa/LC-MS-data_pipe_lines/README.md

 Check the dependencies and install them in R
 Check the tips for installing metaboshiny launch the wrapper.py and edit the Major settings

+## not yet supported
+The following items are not yet supported in
+* Internal standards in batch correction
+* MS2 analyse with a spectrum database
+*